kbsali/php-redmine-api/docs/usage.md

 # Usage

-:warning: This file shows example commands for reading, creating, updating and deleting Redmine data.
+:warning: This file shows example commands for retrieving, creating, updating and deleting Redmine data.
 As these are only examples, please **make sure, that you do not execute them against your production instance as it may break real content!**